YcleptJohn/placement-report/report.md

-I came into this year as naive student with no previous work experience and no clue what to expect, but I came out as a well-rounded engineer having overcome challenges I never predicted.
+I came into this year as naive student with no previous work experience and no clue what to expect, but I came out as a well-rounded engineer having overcome challenges I never imagined.
 Part of my naivety was starting my year with very few goals, mainly focusing on gaining experience in the industry and confirming that this was the career I wanted.
-However, thanks to the close relationship with my manager and the feedback loop at HX I managed to find more fulfilling goals early on.
-This included goals surrounding my self-reflection and communication, which I have focussed on hugely and seen noticeable improvements.
+However, thanks to the help and guidance from my manager I managed to find more fulfilling goals early on.
+This included goals surrounding my self-reflection and communication, which became core focuses of my time at HX.

-As a result of my year at HX my business, communication and technical skills have all improved tenfold.
+As a result of this year my business, communication and technical skills have all improved tenfold.
 I'm thankful to have had the opportunity to work for such a self-development focused company, where constant feedback has helped me find weaknesses, identify new strengths and ultimately shaped my growth.
 If it wasn't for this environment I doubt I would have gained quite as much as I did during my placement year.

-I don't feel that I would have seen the improvements I have if it wasn't for the people at HX.
-Every single person in the team is willing to help teach and guide you through anything you'd need.

--   My year obviously had ups and downs, bad day at hx isn't that bad

-    -   Started out intensely filled with knowledge being gained and full of excitement

-    -   Settled into CEX with it's lovely people and got into a routine,

-    -   Grew staler, but still enjoyed the people

-        -   Just needed more learning opportunities

-        -

--   Got stale in CEX but the final move was a good one

--
+My technical skills have been enhanced through the work that I've done and the learning opportunities I've taken.
+I've dabbled in so many technologies and codebases that I'd never experienced before and broadened my horizons vastly.
+My coding abilities on the front and back end have both substantially improved and I've been able to employ them in tandem, something I hadn't really tried before.
+It's helped me hugely to be able see these areas come together and work as a full stack developer.
+My work in Dev Foundations has also given me a wealth of infrastructural and deep architectural knowledge that I would have never had otherwise.
+I'm glad to be walking away with such a vast array of learnings that I can apply throughout my future.

+Communication was one of my weaknesses coming into this year, but I feel confident in my abilities now.
+The year has truly pulled me out of my shell and encouraged me to be comfortable around colleagues in all contexts.
+I think that I've adapted well to face-to-face communication in the office, being more than happy to approach anyone for help when necessary.
+As well as learning how to best utilise my written communication for discussions and knowledge sharing.
+These improvements have already helped me to work more constructively, comfortably asking questions and challenging others when necessary.
+I believe these skills will continue to serve me in all aspects of life and push forward my potential in my career.

+One of the biggest things the year has taught me is the importance of self-reflection.
+When I first started this was a huge weakness but the focus my manager helped me place on it really saw it skyrocket.
+I went from struggling to explain my feelings in 1-2-1s to coming to them with a 4-page document, verbosely detailing the work I've done and how I've felt about all aspects of it.
+Perhaps this was even too much reflection, but it was a stark contrast to my earliest months at HX.
+I feel this skill has benefitted me in a personal way as well as professionally, giving me opportunities to look back and analyse how I can improve myself.
+This will continue to drive decisions about my career and what is best for my own development in the future.

+Overall, my placement has been nothing short of amazing.
+The skills that I've developed will benefit me throughout my final year of university and far beyond into my career.
+I'm extremely glad I chose to participate in the programme and with such a phenomenal employer.

 Loose bibliography